 The line through the business cycle is known as the trend line.
 The trend line shows that the economy is always moving upwards or growing in the long run.
 The trade cycle is used to analyze the state of the economy.

 You can review where the US economy is in the business cycle on the National Bureau of Economic Research’s website.
-They’ve documented business cycles in the U.S. since 1854.
+They’ve maintained a record of business cycles in the U.S. for more than a century—since 1854.